magnusstubman/mutant/README.md

 Mutation analysis (mutation testing) - the process of testing a test suite by inserting errors in the system under test (SUT) and then running the test suite against the SUT in order to verify the detection of the inserted errors.

+In other words, if you doubt the quality of a test suite, you can find out exactly if and where it falls short with a mutation analysis tool.

 Idea
 ----